simon9438/OilFarmer/README.md

 Usage:

+1. Set your screen resolution to 1920x1080.
-1. Load the Script by executing it.
+2. Load the Script by executing it.
-2. Start the Script with F10.
+3. Start the Script with F10.
-3. You can stop the Script with F11, it will then reload.
+4. You can stop the Script with F11, it will then reload.